The 1975: 2017–2019: A Brief Inquiry into Online Relationships

-2019–2021: Notes on a Conditional Form
+2020–2021: Notes on a Conditional Form

 On 24 July 2019, the opening song of Notes on a Conditional Form, titled "The 1975", was released, featuring climate activist Greta Thunberg, the proceeds of the song going to Extinction Rebellion.
-The lead single, entitled "People" released on 22 August 2019.
+The lead single, entitled "People", was released on 22 August 2019.
 This was announced by a countdown on the band's social media accounts, including small snippets of lyrics from the song that fans could piece together.
 A second single, titled "Frail State of Mind", was released on 24 October.
 The music video for the song was released on 30 November 2019.
 The next single, "Me & You Together Song", was released on 16 January 2020.

 On 15 February, the group did their UK tour that lasted until 3 March 2020.
-The tour began in Nottingham’s Motor point arena, which holds a capacity of 10,000, and they ended their tour in Dublin after performing in Places such as London’s O2, Manchester, Glasgow and other hit places in the UK.
+The tour began in Nottingham's Motor point arena, which holds a capacity of 10,000, and they ended their tour in Dublin after performing in Places such as London's O2, Manchester, Glasgow and other hit places in the UK.
 On 17 February 2020, the band put up a "digital detox" website called MindShowerAI which contained a countdown to their next single as well as several odd messages like “I am doing my mind and my life!” and “I feel comfort and respect."
 A fourth single, ‘The Birthday Party’, was released on 19 February 2020 at the end of the website's countdown.
 On 3 April, the band released "Jesus Christ 2005 God Bless America", featuring guest vocals from Phoebe Bridgers, which was followed by "If You're Too Shy (Let Me Know)", featuring guest vocals by FKA Twigs, on 23 April 2020.

 The band's fourth album, Notes on a Conditional Form, was released on 22 May 2020.
 It became the band's fourth consecutive album to reach number one on the UK Albums Chart as well as reaching number one in Australia and number four in the United States.
 On 4 December 2020, the album became certified silver in the UK via Brits certified.